• Skip to main content

 Colorectal Cancer Screening*

-The percentage of members 45–75 years of age who had appropriate screening for colorectal cancer.
-For Members 46-75 years use any of the following criteria:
+The percentage of members 45-75 years of age who had appropriate screening for colorectal cancer.
+For members 46-75 years of age, use any of the following criteria:

 • Fecal occult blood test within the last year.

-• Stool DNA (sDNA) with FIT test within the last 3 years.
+• Stool DNA (sDNA) with FIT test within the last three years.

 ≥30 Eligible Linked Members